-West Australian Opera was established in 1967 and celebrated its 47th anniversary in 2014.
+West Australian Opera was established in 1967 and will celebrate its 50th anniversary in 2017.
 It is Western Australia’s only full-time, professional opera company.
 The company presents operas drawn from the mainstream operatic repertoire and increasingly is involved in the commissioning and development of new repertoire.
 The company offers an annual subscription season of main stage productions as well as programs in regional Western Australia and a strong education program and ancillary activities, including concerts and community events in Western Australia.
 It is an incorporated association with a board of seven directors, chaired by Terry Bowen.
 The General Manager is Carolyn Chard and the Artistic Director is Brad Cohen.
 The company receives its income from federal and state funding, box office revenue, donations and sponsorship.

 West Australian Opera presents a season of operas in His Majesty’s Theatre each year as well as Opera in the Park to approximately 15,000 people in Supreme Court Gardens and simulcast live throughout the state.